Stormont House

 It served as the official residence of the Speaker of the House of Commons of Northern Ireland between 1921 and 1972.
 For part of the time it was actually lived in by a number of Prime Ministers of Northern Ireland in preference to their own official residence, Stormont Castle, which was used primarily as offices.
+It was later the headquarters of the Northern Ireland Office (NIO) until 2022, when the NIO moved to Erskine House in central Belfast.

-The Social Security Agency building shares its grounds with Stormont House, however it is separated from the main building by a fence.
+Stormont House shares its grounds with Castle Buildings, however it is separated from the main building by a fence.

-The Northern Ireland Office is currently based at Stormont House after relocating from Castle Buildings nearby.